The German Doctor: Release

 It was screened in the Un Certain Regard section at the 2013 Cannes Film Festival.
 The film was selected as the Argentine entry for the Best Foreign Language Film at the 86th Academy Awards, but it was not nominated.

 Reception

-On Rotten Tomatoes, the film has a "Certified Fresh" approval rating of 75% based on reviews from 63 critics, with an average score of 6.5/10.
+On Rotten Tomatoes, the film has an approval rating of 75% based on reviews from 63 critics, with an average score of 6.5/10.
 The site's consensus reads, "The German Doctor applies a refreshing level of restraint to its intriguing premise, and boasts solid performances from a talented cast."
-On Metacritic, it has a score of 62% based on reviews from 18 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 62% based on reviews from 18 critics.